 A game is a series of interesting decisions made in pursuit of a goal.
 What is that goal?

 - Achieve an objective?
-For example, controlling three "Nexus" locations.
+For example, controlling three "Nexus" locations for a full turn cycle.
+This encourages different strategies beyond pure aggression.

 - Use a unique method?
-The Pokémon TCG uses a brilliant "Prize Card" system, where you claim a prize for each opponent you knock out.
+The Pokémon TCG uses a brilliant "Prize Card" system.
+When When you knock out an opponent's Pokémon, you take one of your own face-down Prize Cards.
+The first to take all their prizes wins.
 This creates a satisfying, physical sense of progression.

 Your win condition shapes all player behavior.
 Make sure the path to victory aligns with your Player Fantasy.